 - the PIN (personal identification number)

-- Transmit or accept any of the above cardholder information via e-mail, fax, scan (image now or other), or by end-user messaging technologies.
+- NEVER Transmit or accept any of the above cardholder information via e-mail, fax, scan (image now or other), or by end-user messaging technologies.

-- Store any sensitive authentication data on a University computer, server, or on paper, including:
+- NEVER store any sensitive authentication data on a University computer, server, or on paper, including:

 - The card’s storage chip or magnetic stripe